 Risk Matrix – Otherwise called a risk control matrix, helps you to identify and capture potential risks by offering a visual representation of the risk analysis and categorizing the risks based on the severity and probability of impact.
 It provides a holistic view to the team members and stakeholders.

-Informal direct risk assessment – This is based on the judgment of experienced people and works well when there is routine project content, and helps people to analyze risks deeply.
-But the judgment depends on the experience of the skilled people available in your organization.
+Informal direct risk assessment – This is based on the judgment of experienced people works well when there is routine project content, and helps people to analyze risks deeply.
+However, the judgment depends on the experience of the skilled people available in your organization.

 Risk Tree analysis – Otherwise known as event tree analysis, it helps in assessing risks when they multiply with the hazard of events.
 It provides a clear pathway for creating a big probability-specific system.

 Risk indicator scales – This works as a subjective judgment, especially useful for analyzing commercial projects where the content is related to routine projects which are calibrated.